auth0/docs/articles/quickstart/webapp/symfony/01-login.md

 ## Create an Auth0 Resource Owner

-We need to create an Auth0 resource owner to enable HWIOAuthBundle to connect to Auth0.
+You need to create an Auth0 resource owner to enable HWIOAuthBundle to connect to Auth0.

 Add this to your `src/AppBundle/Auth0ResourceOwner.php`